apache/ozone/CONTRIBUTION.md

 ### Helper scripts

 `hadoop-ozone/dev-support/checks` directory contains helper scripts to build and check your code.
 (Including findbugs and checkstyle).
-Use them if you don't know the exact maven gools / parameters.
+Use them if you don't know the exact maven goals / parameters.

 These scripts are executed by the CI servers, so it's always good to run them locally before creating a PR.

 ### Maven build options:

-  * Use `-DskipShade` to exclude ozonefs jar file creation from the relase.
+  * Use `-DskipShade` to exclude ozonefs jar file creation from the release.
 It's way more faster, but you can't test Hadoop Compatible file system.
   * Use `-DskipRecon` to exclude the Recon build (Web UI and monitoring) from the build.
 It saves about 2 additional minutes.
   * Use `-Pdist` to build a distribution (Without this profile you won't have the final tar file)
   * Use `-Pdocker-build` to build a docker image which includes Ozone
   * Use `-Ddocker.image=repo/name` to define the name of your docker image
-  * USe `-Pdocker-push` to puseh the created docker image to the docker registry
+  * USe `-Pdocker-push` to push the created docker image to the docker registry

 ## Contribute your modifications

 We use github pull requests instead of uploading patches to JIRA.
-The main contribution workflow is the following:
+The main contribution workflow is as follows:

   1. Fork `apache/hadoop-ozone` github repository (first time)
   2. Create a new Jira in HDDS project (eg. HDDS-1234)